Computable Cross Norm in Tensor Networks and Holography: Discussion

-\paragraph{Symmetry--resolved CCNR} We can easily consider a charged BTZ black hole in the bulk.
+\paragraph{Symmetry-resolved CCNR:} One can instead consider a charged BTZ black hole in the bulk.
 What does it correspond to at the boundary?
-The answer is that it corresponds to the symmetry--resolved \cite{Belin:2013uta,Goldstein:2017bua,Xavier:2018kqb,Casini:2019kex,Milekhin:2021lmq,Zhao:2020qmn} version of CCNR.
-Symmetry--resolved quantities arise whenever a density matrix can be decomposed into blocks (for example different representations).
+The answer is that it corresponds to the symmetry-resolved \cite{Belin:2013uta,Goldstein:2017bua,Xavier:2018kqb,Casini:2019kex,Milekhin:2021lmq,Zhao:2020qmn} version of CCNR in the connected phase.
+Symmetry-resolved quantities arise whenever a density matrix can be decomposed into block diagonal form (for example, labeled by representations of a global symmetry).
 Then one can assign different weights to these blocks.
-Previously, symmetry--resolution for the reflected entropy was addressed in Ref.~\cite{Bueno:2020vnx}.
-The symmetry--resolution is based on the following general statement: if the state $\ket{\psi}$ is invariant under a certain global symmetry, $e^{i \mu Q} \ket{\psi}=\ket{\psi}$ and that symmetry has a split property\footnote{In simple terms it means that the charge $Q$ is the integral of a local quantity.}, then the reduced density matrix $\rho_{AB}$ on $AB$ is also invariant:
+Previously, symmetry-resolution for the reflected entropy was addressed in \cite{Bueno:2020vnx}.
+The symmetry-resolution is based on the following general statement: if the state $\ket{\psi}$ is invariant under a certain global symmetry, $e^{i \mu Q} \ket{\psi}=\ket{\psi}$ and that symmetry has a split property,\footnote{In simple terms it means that the charge $Q$ is the integral of a local quantity.} then the reduced density matrix $\rho_{AB}$ on $\mathcal{H}_A\otimes \mathcal{H}_B$ is also invariant: